Copyright © 2000 Sarah Phillips Sarah Phillips, Inc. All rights reserved.

 QUESTION: Is it an icing or a frosting?

 SARAH SAYS: Here, in the United States, we commonly refer to these sugary spreads as frostings, but it can get confusing because we also call them icings.
 In other countries, icing is the more popular term because confectioners' / powdered sugars are known as icing sugars!

-The main requirement for frosting is that it be thick enough to adhere to the item being coated, yet soft enough to spread easily.
+The main requirement for frosting or icing is that it be thick enough to adhere to the item being coated, yet soft enough to spread easily.
 It has three main functions:

 - Frosting contributes flavor and richness to the cake.
 It also adds interest and provides a smooth surface for decorating on;